artscorestudio/layout-bundle/Resources/doc/index.md

 # Artscore Studio Layout Bundle

-Layout Bundle is a Symfony 3 component providing frontend and backend layouts in your Symfony 3 application based on jQuery and Twitter Bootstrap.
+Layout Bundle is a Symfony 3 component providing frontend and backend layouts models in your Symfony 3 application based on jQuery and Twitter Bootstrap.
 This package is a part of Artscore Studio Framework.

+Layout bundle provides model layouts which is not mandatory for construct User Interface.
+The target of the bundle is to provide features for accelerate User Interface developement.

+Why ?
+For my personnal developments, I use jQuery and Twitter Bootstrap.
+When I started new Symfony project, I wanted to get jQuery and Twitter Bootstrap in basic Twig template just by installing a bundle and boom !
+I have a User Interface in place !

+But this bundle allows you to enable or disable external libraries or add more libraries supports.
+We will see this later.

-IMPORTANT NOTICE: This bundle is still under development.
+> IMPORTANT NOTICE: This bundle is still under development.
 Any changes will be done without prior notice to consumers of this package.
 Of course this code will become stable at a certain point, but for now, use at your own risk.

+> BE CARREFUL : This bundle does not include external libraries, you must install the libraries via Compoer, in accordance with best practices of Symfony documentation.

 ## Prerequisites